Frequently asked questions about the Temporary Protection Directive for you from Ukraine

 Read more about the rules for close family ties

 If you are bringing your dog, cat or other pet from Ukraine, you need to find out which rules apply to bringing the animal into Sweden.
-You can read more about what rules apply for pets on the website of Jordbruksverket.
-They have information in Swedish, English and Ukrainian.
+You can read about what rules apply for pets on the the Swedish Board of Agriculture's information Movement of dogs, cats or ferrets to Sweden – both travel and trade External link, opens in new window.

 No, the Swedish Migration Agency does not keep your passport.
 You need the passport to identify yourself during your stay in Sweden.